Shubhanshu Shukla’s mission energises resolve to build Viksit Bharat by 2047: Cabinet - www.lokmattimes.com

 Shubhanshu Shukla’s mission energises resolve to build Viksit Bharat by 2047: Cabinet

-New Delhi, July 16 Shubhanshu Shukla’s mission energises the nation’s resolve to build Viksit Bharat by 2047, said ...
+New Delhi, July 16 Shubhanshu Shukla’s space mission energises the nation’s resolve to build Viksit Bharat by 2047, ...

 IAF Group Captain Shukla, who on June 26 became the first Indian to reach the International Space Station (ISS), landed back safely on Earth on Tuesday.